Speaking at a conference can be very daunting. Here’s some advice for anyone supporting new conference speakers.

-Firstly I encourage them to drink water.
-Dehydration leads to a dry mouth.
-This combined with nerves can lead to a stodgy and nervous performance.
-It’s very easy to skip water as you do last minute presentation changes.
+Firstly I encourage them to drink some water.
+It can be easy to skip water as you do last minute presentation changes.

 Secondly, I give them words of encouragement and make it clear that they will do great.
 I listen and help with any logistics like handing out materials, helping people get seated or setting up slides.